Huckdirks/text-excuse-generator/docs/README.md

 ```bash
 python3 text_excuse_generator.py [sender] [recipient] [problem] [excuse] [--send_flag]
 ```

-e.g. `python3 text_excuse_generator.py Me "Your mom" "I'm late to 😈" "Too many wizards around" -s`
+e.g. `python3 text_excuse_generator.py Me "Your mom" "I'm late to 😈" "Too many wizards around" -s` Omit the `--send_flag` if you don't want to send the text message.

 If you want to save a new recipient to the system, run: